 - Metal Detectable gaskets

-The above can be offered in various colours and materials including EPDM, PTFE, Silicone (Platinum & Peroxide Cured), Viton & Polysteel (PTFE mixed with 316 stainless steel).
+The sanitary ferrules, clamps, blanks and gaskets listed above can be offered in a range of colours and materials including EPDM, PTFE, Silicone (Platinum & Peroxide Cured), Viton & Polysteel (PTFE mixed with 316 stainless steel).

 - USP Class VI and FDA Certification available